Corporate Governance Guidelines

 To ensure free and open discussion and communication among the independent directors of the Board, executive sessions will be held in conjunction with the regularly scheduled quarterly meetings of the Board, at which only independent directors are present.
 The Lead Director or non-executive Chairman, as applicable, will serve as the presiding director at each such executive session.

-At present, the Company has established the following Board committees: the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee.
+At present, the Company has established the following Board committees: the Audit Committee, the Compensation and Human Capital Committee, the Nominating and Corporate Governance Committee and the Investment and Finance Committee.
 The Board may, from time to time, establish other committees to assist it in carrying out its duties.
 The duties of each standing committee of the Board will be spelled out in a committee charter, which shall periodically be reviewed and approved by the Board.

 All directors, whether members of a committee or not, are invited to make suggestions to a committee chair for additions to the agenda of his or her committee or to request that an item from a committee agenda be considered by the Board.
 Each committee chair will give a periodic report of his or her committee’s activities to the Board.
 The chairpersons of each of the Board committees are elected by the Board.

-Each of the Nominating and Corporate Governance Committee, the Audit Committee and the Compensation Committee shall be composed of directors who are not officers or employees of the Company or its subsidiaries or any other individual having a relationship which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and who are otherwise “independent” under the listing standards of the NYSE and applicable securities laws and regulations, and satisfy such other legal, regulatory and NYSE requirements necessary for an assignment to any such committee.
+Each of the Nominating and Corporate Governance Committee, the Audit Committee, the Compensation and Human Capital Committee and Investment and Finance Committee shall be composed of directors who are not officers or employees of the Company or its subsidiaries or any other individual having a relationship which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and who are otherwise “independent” under the listing standards of the NYSE and applicable securities laws and regulations, and satisfy such other legal, regulatory and NYSE requirements necessary for an assignment to any such committee.
 A director may serve on more than one committee for which he or she qualifies.

 At least annually, the CEO addresses succession planning with the Board and reviews with the Board a succession plan addressing the policies and principles for selecting a successor to the CEO.

 A major responsibility of the Board is to monitor the performance of the CEO, and in consultation with the CEO, the performance of other key executive officers.
-The Compensation Committee conducts an annual performance review of executives and reports its findings to the Board.
+The Compensation and Human Capital Committee conducts an annual performance review of executives and reports its findings to the Board.

-The Compensation Committee evaluates the performance of the CEO and the Company against the Company’s goals and objectives, and determines and approves the compensation, including short and long-term incentives, of the CEO.
+The Compensation and Human Capital Committee evaluates the performance of the CEO and the Company against the Company’s goals and objectives, and determines and approves the compensation, including short- and long-term incentives, of the CEO.

-The Compensation Committee reviews and approves the compensation, including short and long-term incentives, of all other “officers” of the Company as defined in Section 16 of the Securities Exchange Act of 1934, as amended, and Rule 16a-1 promulgated thereunder.
+The Compensation and Human Capital Committee reviews and approves the compensation, including short- and long-term incentives, of all other “officers” of the Company as defined in Section 16 of the Securities Exchange Act of 1934, as amended, and Rule 16a-1 promulgated thereunder.

 The business and affairs of the Company shall be managed by or under the direction of the Board in accordance with Maryland law.
 In performing their duties, the primary responsibility of the directors is to exercise their business judgment in the best interests of the Company.
 The Board has developed a number of specific expectations of directors to promote the discharge of this responsibility and the efficient conduct of the Board’s business.